replicatedhq/replicated-docs/docs/enterprise/image-registry-settings.md

 1. On the Registry Settings tab in the admin console, select the **Disable Pushing Images to Private Registry** checkbox, and click **Save changes**.
 This is a temporary action that allows you to edit the registry namespace and hostname.

-  If you only want to change the username or password, you can skip this step.
+  If you only want to change the username or password, you do not have to disable pushing the images.

 1. Edit the fields as needed, and click **Save changes**.